serge-rgb/milton/README.md

 What Milton is not:
 -------------------

 Milton is not an image editor or a vector graphics editor.
-It's a program that lets you draw.
+It's a program that lets you draw, sketch and paint.

 User Manual
 ===========